Can Sexual Harassment Be Verbal?

 Verbal harassment often contributes to a hostile work environment, and employers have a responsibility to stop verbal harassment.

-What is the definition of verbal sexual harassment?
+What is verbal sexual harassment?

 Verbal sexual harassment can include sexually explicit statements, sexual innuendos, and non-verbal communication like leering, catcalls, howling, or kissing sounds.